-This is the up to date and current list of biggest GDPR fines so far, but the list is constantly changing indicating a lot of activities from data protection authorities.
+This is the up-to-date and current list of the biggest GDPR fines so far, but the list is constantly changing indicating a lot of activities from data protection authorities.
 As the DLA Piper report is stating:

 “Supervisory authorities across Europe have been staffing up their enforcement teams and getting to grips with the new regime.”

 How can you become compliant faster?